Dr Gary K. Banks

 MClin Psych [ACAP], BPsych (Hons) [USyd], GDPsych [USyd], BA [USyd], MAPS

 Pei is a clinical psychologist (AHPRA PSY0001687492) and a member of the Australian Psychological Society.
-She completed undergraduate and postgraduate studies in psychology and clinical psychology.
-Pei has published research on the prevalence of eating disorders in female elite athletes.
-She is currently conducting research alongside Dr Gary Banks on improving the efficacy of child protection interventions in clinical and forensic settings.
-Pei has presented her research at various state and national conferences.
+She completed undergraduate and postgraduate studies in psychology and clinical psychology, and has recently completed her training as a clinical supervisor.
+Pei has also maintained research interests and is currently conducting research alongside Dr Gary Banks on child protection policies, interventions and forensic interviewing.
+Pei has presented her research at various state, national, and international conferences.

-Pei’s experience include working with children from 5 years of age to adolescents and adults who present with a range of complex presentations such as emotional and behaviour problems, anxiety and depression, bullying, self esteem, body image concerns, addiction and trauma.
-Pei has worked in Out of Home Care, whereby she provided behavioural support and assisted in case management of children, adolescents and families with disadvantaged backgrounds.
-She maintains ongoing interests working with victims of domestic violence.
+Pei’s clinical experience include working with children from 5 years of age to adolescents and adults who present with a range of complex presentations such as emotional and behaviour problems, anxiety and depression, body image concerns, addiction and trauma.
+Pei has worked in Out of Home Care, whereby she has conducted placement and carer assessments, provided behavioural support, and assisted in case management of children from vulnerable families.
+She maintains ongoing interests conducting placement assessments and working with survivors of domestic and family violence.

-Pei’s expertise and professional interests also extend to conducting psychological assessments with individuals of all ages, including cognitive functioning, emotional and social functioning, memory, learning, and behaviours.
-Additionally, Pei has facilitated performance enhancing group seminars for elite athletes, Cognitive Behavioural Therapy (CBT) based groups for children and adolescents focused on managing exam stress, as well as pre-employment job-readiness groups.
-She continues to mentor elite youth female athletes in New South Wales and Victoria.
+Pei’s professional interests also extend to conducting clinical and neuropsychological assessments.
+She assists Dr Banks in family, child protection, and criminal matters.
+Additionally, Pei has facilitated performance enhancing seminars for elite athletes, Cognitive Behavioural Therapy (CBT) based groups for children and adolescents focused on managing exam stress, as well as pre-employment job-readiness groups.
+She continues to work with elite female athletes and athletes with disabilities in New South Wales and Victoria.

 MPsych(Hons) [UNSW], MBA [Macq U], BSc(Hons) [ANU], MAPS